-Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The proposed project includes the installation of a new greenhouse.
+Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The project includes the purchase and installation of a Farm in the City.
 The project is not located in proximity to unique natural features or water resources; therefore, construction activities will not affect quality or access to these resources.
-Vegetation, Wildlife 2 The proposed project includes the installation of a new greenhouse.
+Vegetation, Wildlife 2 The project includes the purchase and installation of a Farm in the City.
 The project area has already been previously disturbed for farm operations.
-Although there will be some pruning of trees, the project is not anticipated to negatively impact trees, vegetation, wildlife, or native plant communities.
-No tree clearing, besides disturbed for farm operations.
-Although there w some pruning of trees, the project is not anticip
+Although some vegetation and palm trees will need to be removed along the edges of the structure, the project is not anticipated to negatively impact the surrounding area as the activities are limited to a small area on private land.

-Environmental Assessment Factor Impact Code Impact Evaluation CLIMATE AND ENERG γ Climate Change Impacts 2 The project includes the installation of a new greenhouse.
+Environmental Assessment Factor Impact Code Impact Evaluation CLIMATE AND ENERG γ Climate Change Impacts 2 The project includes the purchase and installation of a Farm in the City.
 The proposed ReGrow program project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters, including drought.
 The Climate Mapping for Resilience and Adaptation Assessment tool (https://resilience.climate.gov/#assessment-tool) provides historical and future climate data for five common climate-related hazards (extreme heat, drought, wildfires, flooding, and coastal inundation).
 The data model for the census tract that includes application location does not indicate a significant increase in hazard risks from climate change for drought, wildfire, or flooding, when comparing historical data (1976-2005) to future projections.
 The model projects a greater number of days where temperatures will exceed 90 degrees Fahrenheit after 2015, which is a systemic trend in the model across the Island.
 The specific activities proposed for this economic development project are limited in scale and land impacts.
-The proposed greenhouse construction activities are for individual farm use and will not result in a significant increase in electricity or water draw.
-The greenhouse will allow the applicant to control the water to the crops and will reduce the amount needed compared to open air farming which often results in higher evapotranspiration.
+The proposed Farm in the City construction activities are for individual farm use and will not result in a significant increase in electricity or water draw.
+The Farm in the City will allow the applicant to control the water to the crops and will reduce the amount needed compared to open air farming which often results in higher evapotranspiration.
 The equipment that will be used during construction and operation will also be limited to occasional use at this specific land parcel, and therefore will not generate a significant amount of greenhouse gas.
-Energy Efficiency 2 The project will not result in significant additional energy consumption as it involves only the construction of a greenhouse using self-powered construction equipment on an existing farm and will not require any expansion to existing power facilities.
+Energy Efficiency 2 The project will result in minor additional energy consumption as it involves the purchase and installation of a Farm in the City, an electrical meter, electrical connections, and well water connection.
+The electrical provider is LUMA and the applicant will obtain any necessary permits required for the new utility connections.
+The applicant is required to obtain any authorization and/or permits from PREPA/LUMA.